 Note: It is NSU Student Employment policy that students in three-semester programs are eligible to take a semester/term off from their studies if they have attended two consecutive semesters immediately preceding the semester/term off.
 Students enrolled in four-term programs are eligible to take a term off if they have attended three consecutive terms immediately preceding the semester/term off.
-Students who are not eligible for a term of non-enrollment are not eligible for a semester/term off.
+Students who enrolled in programs that do not have a term off are not eligible for a term of non-enrollment are not eligible for a semester/term off.
 Students who wish to take a semester/term off must intend to register for the subsequent term or session.